NickFasulo/flippy-matchy-game/README.md

 ## Future Features

-- Add countdown timer (user can set having timer on / off).
+- Countdown timer (user can set having timer on / off).
-- Add selectable / unlockable categories for emojis used.
+- Limit number of unflips (the ability to flip a card back over before attempting to match with another card).
+Might include an increase to this amount every time a pair is matched.
+- Add an info modal in the start menu.